InfosecBlake/mikrotik-auto-config/README.md

 - Ability to upload baseline configurations and scripts - **Complete**
 - Ability to update and reboot devices - **Complete**
-- Ability to upload baseline configurations and scripts
-- Ability to update and reboot devices
 - Device detection, think similar to CDP neighbors
 - Dynamic interface population